Migros: History

 1986 saw Migros' first recreation park, Säntispark, in Abtwil.

 In 1995, Migros introduced its organic label "Migros Bio" (products which follow the Bio Suisse guidelines).
 In 2017, it added a specific label for organic products containing at least 90% Swiss ingredients ("Migros Bio Suisse").

-In October 2012, Migros expanded in the German market by acquiring the Hessian food store chain Tegut.
+In October 2012, one of the federations, Genossenschaft Migros Zürich, expanded in the German market by acquiring the Hessian food store chain Tegut.
 In the same year, Migros opened the first Swiss store of German organic supermarket chain Alnatura.
 In 2013, however, the company announced the sale to the REWE retail group of its four Migros-branded stores in Germany, the first of which had established in 1995 in Lörrach, near Basel.

 In 2016, Migros announced that it would phase-out free plastic bags at check-out.
 Migros had tested the measure in the Canton of Vaud since 2013: the measure had reduced the number of plastic bags distributed by ninety percent (and saved 100,000 francs per year).
 Migros was the first to introduce the measure across the country, on 1 November 2016.
 The company also announced that profits from the remaining sale of plastic bags would be invested in environmental projects.

-In 2024-2025, Migros sold several companies of the group (bike, do-it-yourself, electronics, furniture and sport shops, travel agencies and cosmetic factories) to focus on four fields within Switzerland (food retail, non-food retail, bank and health).
+In 2024-2025, Migros sold several companies of the group (bike, do-it-yourself, electronics, furniture, and sport shops, travel agencies, and cosmetics factories) to focus on four fields within Switzerland (grocery stores, non-food retail, banking, and health).

+In 2026, due to lack of profitability of the Tegut chain since the purchase back in 2013, Genossenschaft Migros Zürich sold off two-thirds of the company's 300 branches to German rival Edeka and liquidated the rest of the chain to focus on its home market.